ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 - Checkboxes are transformed to true and false (Boolean)
 - Numbers are transformed to a numeric value ("2.5" is transformed to 2.5)
 - Preserves text formatting from the sheet ('$1.00' does not transform to '1')
-- If there is no key for "ID", a unique ID for the row will be provided. **However**, this id can change on each page load.
-Since Extract GSheet is a read-only tool, this should not be a problem.
+- If there is no key for "ID", a unique ID for the row will be provided
+- Extract GSheet now works on servers (see below for details)
 <div class="alert alert-warning">

 ### However...

 - This is not thoroughly tested, so I would not recommend this for production.